How to choose the best trekking company

 - Ask the company what its Unique Selling Points (USP) are and how it differs from other companies.

 - Ask what the safety standards are for the company and what it does to implement its policy.
-Ensure that the company has high and up-to-date safety standards with its adequately equipped for all treks.
+Ensure that the company has high and up-to-date safety standards and is adequately equipped for all treks.
 You can also find out about a company’s health and safety standards by visiting its website, emailing its previous customers, or checking online reviews.

 - Does the company use a Portable Altitude Chamber (PAC) or oxygen on its tours?
 If so, ensure that the trek leader’s training is up to date by asking when they completed the Wilderness First Aid refresher course.
 When on tour, you should ask if the trek leader knows how to operate such equipment properly before it is used, as misuse can lead to more harm than good.